There’s a lot of confusion on the internet around the topic of bartending licenses and becoming a licensed bartender.

 These programs should also teach you how to identify fake IDs, how to tell if someone is intoxicated, and how to cut someone off.

-At the end of it, you’ll be given a certificate/license that allows you to legally tend the bar in your state & country.
+At the end of it, you’ll be a licensed bartender and allowed to legally tend the bar in your state & country.
 They’re easy to pass, they’re inexpensive to get, and they take less than a day to complete (usually around 4 hours).

-On the other hand, a bartending certificate is a certifcate that bartending schools award their students upon completion of their programs.
+On the other hand, a bartending certification is a certificate that bartending schools award their students upon completion of their programs.
 It’s nothing more than a piece of paper and it’s more like a participation award than anything – i.e. they mean nothing to industry professionals.